SEARCH WEBSITE

 Dr Robyn Preston

-Robyn's teaching focuses on engaging future health professionals in how to work in partnership with the most marginalised members of their communities.
-Shes specialises in health promotion, community engagement and research methods.
+Robyn's teaching focuses on engaging future health professionals in partnership with the most marginalised members of their communities.
+She specialises in health promotion, community engagement and research methods.
 She is a public health-focused social scientist with research interests in health services and health professions education.
 She has three interlinked research areas: 1) Access to health services for under-served communities (Aboriginal and Torres Strait Islander Peoples, refugees; rural and remote peoples); 2) Socially Accountable Health Professional Education; and 3) Health Promotion in the tropics.
-The development of these research areas are also linked to her teaching; service and engagement.
+The development of these research areas is also linked to her teaching, service and engagement.
 She is a health promotion and community development practitioner with international and Australian experience.
 Robyn's service roles combine her local interest in health promotion/public health and national and international focus on socially accountable health professions education and health services development.
 Robyn is recognised internationally for her expertise in socially accountable health professions education and locally for connecting community groups and health promotion professionals with the CQUniversity.

 Stephen Haines